Meb-Do-Stuff/VMX_VJ/LogBook.md

 It's now time to find buttons and everything.

 <img src="https://raw.githubusercontent.com/Meb-Do-Stuff/Codanova-VMX-V64-Ableton-Surface-Control/main/Map.png" height="500">
-Outputing is really weird, I'll try again later.
+<br>Outputing is really weird, I'll try again later.

-I managed to set that the 16x4 buttons can launch clip, and the 16x2 knobs can managed the Send A & B, and faders manage volume.
+I managed to set that the 16x4 buttons can launch clip, and the 16x2 knobs can managed the Send A & B, and faders manage volume.<br>
-Working on the jog can manage the time, but it's quite hard.
+The jog can now manage time.<br>
+Working on a menu system so you can do anything with it.

 ---